Yavapai County Educational Technology Consortium

 A. The Directors shall be:

-- A representative nominated and elected by the charter schools of Yavapai County,
+- A representative nominated and elected by member charter schools,

-- Five (5) representatives of the various public school districts, based on their annual student population (Average Daily Membership, published by the Arizona Department of Education).
-The Board of Directors will from time to time determine the districts that make up the membership of these five groups with approximately the same number of districts in each group.
-If the election does not result in a plurality for any candidate, those tied with the highest number of votes, will break the tie by lot, under the supervision of the Board, at a regular, special or annual meeting.
+- Three (3) representatives of the member school districts, based on their respective annual student population (Average Daily Membership, published by the Arizona Department of Education).
+The Board of Directors will from time to time determine the districts that make up the membership of these three (3) groups.
+If the election does not result in a plurality of any candidate, those tied with the highest number of votes, will break the tie by lot, under the supervision of the Board, at a regular, special or annual meeting.
 These representatives must be nominated and elected by the districts that are part of that specific group.
-On the date of the adoption of these Bylaws, the membership groups shall be:
+The membership groups shall be:

-- Group 1 Crown King, YCASD, Yarnell, Skull Valley, Hillside
+- Group 1 Ash Fork, Canon, Congress, Crown King, Hillside, Kirkland, Seligman, Skull Valley, Yarnell, YCASD, YCJDS

-- Group 5 Prescott, Humboldt, Chino Valley, Cottonwood-Oak Creek.
+- Group 3 Chino Valley, Cottonwood-Oak Creek, Humboldt, Prescott.

-- Five (5) representatives of Instructional Technology Departments / Agencies nominated and elected by their peers.
+- Two (2) representatives of Instructional Technology Departments nominated at large and elected by member schools.

 - The Yavapai County School Superintendent, who shall serve as an ex officio, non-voting facilitator.